Psychology of learning: 1950s–1960s

 After World War II, two major learning theories became prominent.
 One was behaviorism, which stemmed from the work of B. F. Skinner and others.
 Skinner viewed human behavior as determined by an individual's interactions with one's environment.
 He argued that humans are controlled by external factors such that human learning is predicated on the environmental information one receives from one's surroundings.
-Starting in the 1960s, behaviorism expanded to consider more complicated forms of learning such as Albert Bandura's concept of social learning and Dane Thomas Nissen's learning theory of culmination which could not be explained adequately through behaviorism.
+Starting in the 1960s, behaviorism expanded to consider more complicated forms of learning, such as Albert Bandura's concept of social learning and Dane Thomas Nissen's learning theory of culmination.
+These could not be explained adequately through behaviorism.